Jindsmu/MDJNMF/README.md

 You can run it by main.mat.

-The CNV files are the input datasets of MDJNMF method.
+The .csv files are the input datasets of MDJNMF method.

 Contact Information: